don1138/blender-materials/Tutorials/README.md

 Collected Blender materials, nodes, and worlds I've made from tips and tutorials.

+> !! - The new **Color Mix** node introduced in **Blender 3.4** seems to have doinked some of these materials, particularly those using my custom **Energy Conseervation** group.
+I've corrected some but not all, so you may need to re-connect the color inputs and outputs.

+***

 - [Tutorials-2021.blend](#tuts21) - 85 Materials
 - [Tutorials-2022.blend](#tuts22) - 70 Materials
 - [Tutorials-2022-Q3.blend](#tuts222) - 63 Materials, 3 Node Groups, 3 Lights, 1 World